Wabinab/xenoblade-chronicles-2/src/02_the_quest.md

 ![Burning Sword](images/006_burning_sword.jpg)

 "You brat.
 How can a nobody like you...? _Ahhhh, but with those eyes..._ I guess I should've been more wary... from the start..."
 It's just like him, Addam's.
-They shared the same will, to return to Elysium, despite different reasons.

 "What d'you mean?!{{footnote: Still had time to ask when you should focus on fighting?}}"